 SWOLLEN OR BLACK EYE

 In most cases a swollen eye looks worse then it actually is.
 A black eye may occur from sports or any other impact to the area surrounding your eyes.
 While it is not something that should scare you, it is highly recommended to visit your eye doctor in order to make sure there was no damage or internal swelling to your eye.

 SCRATCHES TO YOUR EYE

 Severe scratches to your eyes can cause potential long term issues with your eye.
-However most small scratches heal fine under the supervision of an eye doctor.
-In the event of a scratch be aware that the number one concern is infection, do not touch your eye or rub your eye, try to see your eye doctor as soon as possible.
+However, most small scratches heal fine under the supervision of an eye doctor.
+In the event of a scratch be aware that the number one concern is an infection, do not touch your eye or rub your eye, try to see your eye doctor as soon as possible.

 In the event of a chemical burn you should seek medical care as soon as possible.
 While waiting for an ambulance or driving to the facility tilt your head and flush your eyes continuously with water.
 If you are wearing contact lenses attempt to remove them from your eyes.
 While most chemical burns if treated promptly will not leave long term harm, it is essential to take a chemical burn seriously as some chemicals such as alkaline based cleaners can damage your eyesight.

 SMALL ITEMS STUCK IN YOUR EYE